How do parents and family members purchase athletic tickets?

 How can I stay connected?

-Both Parent and Family Association members and non-members are able to receive emergency alerts to stay connected about crimes that happen on campus (see above).
+All parents and family members are able to receive emergency alerts to stay connected about crimes that happen on campus (see above).
 Parent and Family Association members have the benefit of receiving monthly newsletters keeping them up to date about campus events and news relating to the University of Oregon.
 If you have any specific concerns or questions, our staff is more than happy to assist you via our office phone 541-346-3234 or e-mail email@example.com.
-Aside from these e-mails, all families are encouraged to follow our various social media accounts including Facebook, Twitter, Instagram, Pinterest, and LinkedIn for more frequent updates.
+Aside from these e-mails, all families are encouraged to follow our Facebook page for more frequent updates.

 How do I get involved as a University of Oregon parent?

 There are many ways that parents and family members can get involved at the University of Oregon.
 We strive to create an exceptional experience for parents and give them a sense of community with the UO.
-Some opportunities include getting involved as a Parent and Family Association volunteer, joining the Parents Leadership Council, or becoming a member of the Parent Professional Network.
-The Parent and Family Association is managed by a Leadership Team of parents and family members from around the country.
+Some opportunities include getting involved as a Parent and Family Association volunteer or by joining the Parents Leadership Council.
 Leadership opportunities allow you to get involved with student life on campus, assist families by answering any questions from afar, and plan watch parties and events.

 Where can I park when I’m on campus?

 Visitors to our campus have several parking options.
-Visitor day permits are valid at most campus lots and are sold at the Department of Parking and Transportation for $10.00 per daily permit.
-Overnight visitor permits, valid in Lot 34E and Lot 54, are also available for purchase for $15.00 per nightly permit.
+Visitor day permits are valid at most campus lots and are sold at the Transportation Services office for $11.00 per daily permit.
+Overnight visitor permits, valid in designated overnight lots, are also available for purchase for $18.00 per 24 hour period.
 All persons—including faculty, staff, visitors, and commercial and construction representatives—who park in university-owned parking lots, other than metered spaces during the period of 7:00 a.m. to 6:00 p.m., Monday through Friday (unless otherwise posted), must obtain and display a permanent or temporary parking permit.
 Vehicles that park in these lots without permits will be cited.
 ADA spaces, fire lanes, yellow zones, and reserved spaces are enforced at all times.
 Map of UO Visitor Parking.

 When are family weekends determined?